Bersarks/JavaAlistirmalar/Super_Mario_Game/README.md

 - You can collect coins. İf you collect all coins in the map you win the game.

 ## Purpose
-- This project aims to improve interfaces, inheritance and abstraction in java.
+- This project aims to improve skills in interfaces, inheritance, and abstraction in Java..